-A grievance may be initiated by an employee, by the Union on behalf of an employee or the Union, by both the employee and the Union, or by the Employer.
+A grievance may be initiated by the Union on behalf of an employee or the Union, or by the Employer.
 Any differences arising from this Agreement concerning its interpretation, application, operation, or any alleged violation thereof, and any question as to whether any matter is arbitrable shall be dealt with without stoppage of work, in the following manner.

-4.2 Step 1
+4.2 Step 1.

-Every attempt shall be made to resolve the grievance at Step 1 by discussions between the aggrieved party, the College Step 1 designate (Vice-President Educational Services, Regional Director, or Assistant Director), the Shop Steward, and other persons involved.
-If these preliminary discussions fail to settle the grievance in a satisfactory manner, the Shop Steward shall, within 30 days after that date:
+Every attempt shall be made to resolve the grievance at Step 1 by discussions between the aggrieved party, the College Step 1 designate, the Shop Steward, and other persons involved.
+If these preliminary discussions fail to settle the grievance in a satisfactory manner, the Shop Steward shall, within thirty (30) days after that date: